hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 If you wish to use cloud-hosted Postgres instances, please configure and initialize each of them as follows:

 - Use Postgres version 14
-- Create a database called ``cantonnet``
+- Create a database called ``cantonnet`` (this is a dummy database that will not be filled with actual data; additional databases will be created as part of deployment and initialization)
 - Create a user called ``cnadmin`` with the password as configured in the kubernetes secrets above

-Note that the default Helm values files used below assume that the Postgres instances are deployed using the Helm charts above, thus are accessible at hostname sequencer-pg, mediator-pg, etc. If you are using cloud-hosted Postgres instances, please override the hostnames under `persistence.host` with the IP addresses of the Postgres instances.
+Note that the default Helm values files used below assume that the Postgres instances are deployed using the Helm charts above, thus are accessible at hostname sequencer-0-pg, mediator-0-pg, etc. If you are using cloud-hosted Postgres instances, please override the hostnames under `persistence.host` with the IP addresses of the Postgres instances.
+To avoid conflicts across migration IDs, you will also need to ensure that `persistence.databaseName` and `persistence.schema` are unique per component (participant, sequencer, mediator) and migration ID.

 .. _helm-sv-install: